Jenelle Evans‘ Firing From 'Teen Mom 2' Was a Surprise to Her

 "You were my sidekick and knew the moment I felt bad and would cuddle with me," she continued her post.
 "You still had a lot to learn and a lot to grow from your lessons.
 Everyday I wake up you're not here, when I come home you're not here, when I go to bed... you're not here.
 You're gone forever and there's no coming back. #Heartbroken #Distraught 😓😪💔."

 This isn't the first the first time Eason has faced backlash from Teen Mom 2 viewers.
-Evans' husband was cut from the reality show in 2018 after posting a number of homophobic and transphobic tweets when Twitter users pushed back against his endorsement of teachers carrying concealed weapons in schools.
+Evans' husband was cut from the reality show in 2018 after posting a number of homophobic and transphobic tweets in response to Twitter users who pushed back against his endorsement of teachers carrying concealed weapons in schools.

 ET has reached out to a rep for Evans and Eason for comment.